cyberconnecthq/cyber-ai-docs/docs/pages/index.md

 # Cyber AI

-There’s a big gap between what AI can do in other fields like answering day-to-day questions to what they can do in crypto.
-Most AI Agents deployed with a token have no clue of the crypto world they are in by posting simple shills and answering generic comments on Twitter.
-What if every Crypto AI Agent can access the listing of trending crypto topics?
-What if they know who are the right people to talk to about a project or idea on Twitter?
-What if there’s actual copilot that does research for you on the newest investment thesis or shift in crypto narrative.
+There’s a significant gap between what AI can achieve in other fields (such as answering everyday questions) and what it can accomplish in the crypto space.
+Most AI agents deployed with a token have very limited understanding of the crypto world, often resorting to basic promotional posts or generic replies on Twitter.
+What if every Crypto AI Agent could access real-time listings of trending crypto topics?
+What if they knew exactly whom to engage with about a project or idea on Twitter?
+What if there were an actual copilot that could research the newest investment thesis or changing crypto narrative on your behalf?

-Cyber blockchain has built social data layer that connect millions of users with wallets, Twitter accounts and other valuable social graph data.
-Now we are launching Cyber AI, **the AI model with real crypto intelligence,** building on our past innovations, like CyberConnect Social Graph Protocol, Cyber Blockchain, and more.
+Cyber Blockchain has built a social data layer that connects millions of users with wallets, Twitter accounts, and other valuable social graph data.
+Now, we’re launching Cyber AI—an AI model with real crypto intelligence—building on our past innovations such as the CyberConnect Social Graph Protocol, Cyber Blockchain, and more.

 ## What Does the Product Offer?